jcbendernh/SelfHelpBot/README.md

 11)	Once satisfied with the results, publish it to Azure.
 For a tutorial, go to https://docs.microsoft.com/en-us/bot-framework/deploy-bot-visual-studio.
 12)	Test your Bot in Skype.
 NOTE:  For the case portion, make sure to use an existing contact that has access to the Dynamics 365 Customer Portal so you can see the case listing for that specific contact in the portal.

+Note: This is not production level code.
+This is for demo purposes only.